SAEmanuel/Shodrone_ISEP/docs/planning/sprint3/EAPLI/US317 - Mark show proposal as accepted/03.design/README.md

 This functionality adheres to a layered architecture with clear separation of concerns:

-- **UI Layer**: Handles user interaction through the AcceptShowProposalUI and provides feedback messages.
+- **UI Layer**: AcceptShowProposalUI handles user interaction and delegates the core logic to the controller.

-- **Application Layer**: AcceptShowProposalController acts as an orchestrator between validation, domain logic, and persistence.
+- **Application Layer**: AcceptProposalAndCreateShowController coordinates validation, proposal status update, and show creation/persistence.

-- **Domain Layer**: Contains the ShowProposal aggregate and its associated value objects like ShowProposalId, Status, etc.
+- **Domain Layer**: Contains the ShowProposal aggregate, ShowProposalStatus enumeration, and Show entity.

-- **Persistence Layer**: The ShowProposalRepository interface abstracts data access.
+- **Persistence Layer**: ShowProposalRepository and ShowRepository abstract the storage and retrieval of domain entities.

-- **Infrastructure Layer**: Not explicitly used in this feature, but role-based access is enforced globally via login constraints.
+- **Infrastructure Layer**: Role-based access is enforced via the CRMCollaboratorUI, which restricts this functionality to users with the CRM Collaborator role.

 ### 3.2.
 Sequence Diagrams

 3.2.1.
 Class Diagram
-The following class diagram models the authentication domain and infrastructure.
-It includes the User, UserRole, AuthenticationRepository, AuthenticationController, and supporting classes such as AuthFacade and UserSession.
+The class diagram below represents the main components involved in US317:

 ![Class Diagram](svg/class_diagram.svg)

 3.2.2.
 Sequence Diagram (SD)
-The following class diagram models the entities and services involved in the acceptance of a show proposal:
+The sequence diagram below illustrates the message flow between the user and the system:

 ![Sequence Diagram](svg/us317-sequence-diagram.svg)